psu-libraries/researcher-metadata/README.md

 1. **Penn State LDAP** - We import some data for existing user records from Penn State's directory of people.

+1. **Web of Science** - We performed a one-time import of a static set of publication and grant data from Web of Science for publications that were published from 2013 to 2018.
+We obtained a copy of this data on a physical disk.

+1. **National Science Foundation** - We import grant data that we download from the National Science Foundation [website](https://nsf.gov/awardsearch/download.jsp) in the form of XML files.

 ### Obtaining New Data
 Some of our data importing involves parsing files that were exported from the data sources.
 By convention, we place those files in the `db/data/` directory within the application and give them the names that are